 This allows oxygen to bind to NADH, restoring the normal pathway for hydrogen ions to create the electrochemical potential that produces ATP (cellular energy).
 A simple way to think of this process is that photons essentially charge your cellular batteries.

 Activating cytochrome c oxidase is critically important when it comes to photobiomodulation.
-With this in mind, let’s turn to the chart below, which depicts the activation of CCO at various wavelengths.
-As you can see, there are specific peaks of absorption in the mid-600 nm and mid-800 nm ranges.
-However, wavelengths in the 700-730 nm range, for example, have very little biological impact because of their inability to efficiently activate CCO.
+With this in mind, let’s turn to the chart below which depicts the activation of CCO at various wavelengths.
+As you can see, there are specific peaks of absorption in the mid-600nm and mid-800nm ranges.
+However, wavelengths in the 700nm to 730nm range, for example, have very little biological impact because of their inability to efficiently activate CCO.

-But in a nutshell - it depends on your goal.
-As red light (in the 600-700nm range) doesn't penetrate deeply into the body, this wavelength may be better suited to someone wanting to improve skin health or help with surface wound healing.
+But in a nutshell—it depends on your goal.
+As red light in the 600nm to 700nm range doesn't penetrate deeply into the body, this wavelength may be better suited to someone wanting to improve skin health or help with surface wound healing.

 For a more detailed answer to this question, please download my free wavelength guide here.

-Alternatively, do what I do, and use a red light device that emits both red light and NIR light!
-The Joovv combo panel does exactly this - with 50% of the light being 660nm and 50% of light being 850nm.
+Alternatively, do what I do and use a red light device that emits both red light and NIR light!
+The MitoRed Light does exactly this—with 50% of the light being 660nm and 50% of the light being 850nm.

-Plus there is less heat from LEDS - as heat can negatively impact the body or negate some of the benefits that red light has on the body (for example, Red light shown on testicles has been shown to improve testosterone levels, yet heating testicles can lower testosterone levels.
-For more on this please read Red Light ‘Triples Testicle Function’ Studies Show at RedLightMan.com
+Plus there is less heat from LEDs—as heat can negatively impact the body or negate some of the benefits that red light has on the body.
+For example, red light shone on testicles has been shown to improve testosterone levels, yet heating testicles can lower testosterone levels.
+For more on this, please read Red Light ‘Triples Testicle Function’ Studies Show at RedLightMan.com

-I reached out to John from RedLightMan.com to help me with this question.
+I reached out to Joe from RedLightMan.com to help me with this question.
 Here is his response: